doukasd/Unity-Components/README.md

 Creates a cylinder procedurally including UVs based on the desired number of sides and height segments.

 ###Procedural Plane
-Creates a plane procedurally, including uniform UVs.
+Creates a plane procedurally with a specified number of horizontal and vertical segments and uniform UVs.

 For each corner of the plane an offset can be specified meaning that corner can be moved.
 That makes this very useful for digital keystoning, using that plane to hold a render texture of your main camera and tweaking the position of those corners means you can keystone the final output and use on a projector for example for projection mapping.